 Ballots, voting systems authorized by Article 14 of Chapter 163 of the General Statutes, or both may be used in accordance with rules prescribed by the State Board of Elections.
-The bond questions to be used in the ballots or voting systems shall be in substantially the following form:
+The bond question to be used in the ballots or voting systems shall be in substantially the following form:

-[] FOR [] AGAINST
+[ ] FOR [ ] AGAINST

-the issuance of one billion dollars (\$1,000,000,000) State of North Carolina University Improvement General Obligation Bonds constituting general obligation bonds of the State secured by a pledge of the faith and credit and taxing power of the State for the purpose of providing funds, with any other available funds, to pay the cost of capital improvements for constituent or affiliated institutions and the Center for Public Television of The University of North Carolina.
+the issuance of one billion two hundred million dollars (\$1,200,000,000) State of North Carolina Higher Education Improvement General Obligation Bonds constituting general obligation bonds of the State secured by a pledge of the faith and credit and taxing power of the State for the purpose of providing funds, with any other available funds, to pay the cost of capital improvements for constituent or affiliated institutions and the Center for Public Television of The University of North Carolina and to make grants to community colleges to pay all or a portion of the cost of providing capital improvements.